INGRID: an interactive grid generator for 2D edge plasma modeling

 INGRID provides users a number of tools for customization of generated grids, which can be controlled via the parameter file.
 Users can modify both the Patch-Map and the subgrids in order to optimize the global grid.

 Default settings for constructing a Patch-Map use the horizontal plane through the magnetic axis, commonly referred to as the midplane.
-However, INGRID allows shifting the magnetic axis vertically and horizontally.
-Moreover, instead of using the horizontal direction for the midplane, the user can set two angles defining a ``generalized midplane''.
+For grid generation purposes, INGRID allows shifting the effective magnetic axis location vertically and horizontally.
+Moreover, instead of using the horizontal directions for the midplane, the user can set two angles defining a ``generalized midplane''.
+Since the midplane can be thought of as two rays emanating from the magnetic axis with angles $0$ and $\pi$ radians, the ``generalized midplane" is defined similarly but with user-defined ``effective magnetic axis'' location, and with user-specified angles for both rays.

 Also, for those patches that include an X-point as one of their vertices, the default poloidal boundaries use in the East and West directions from the X-point along the $\grad \Psi$ direction.
 However, the user can redefine those curved, replacing them by straight lines in a desired direction.